UNiXMIT/UNiXMF/kb/winSchedulerHeap.md

 # RTS 105 When Running COBOL Program via Windows Task Scheduler
 ## Environment
-Enterprise Developer
 Visual COBOL
 COBOL Server
 Windows

 ## Symptoms
-A COBOL program launched by `run.exe` via a Windows Task Scheduler task exits immediately with an RTS 105 error — without executing the program — after having run successfully earlier in the day.
-The same batch file, executed manually from a Windows console on the same machine, runs without error.
+A COBOL program launched via a Windows Task Scheduler task exits immediately with an RTS 105 error — without executing the program — after having run successfully earlier in the day.
+The same COBOL program, executed manually from a Windows console on the same machine, runs without error.
 Rebooting the machine temporarily resolves the issue.

 RTS 105: *The run-time system is unable to allocate sufficient memory space to successfully carry out the tried operation.*

 ## Resolution
 Windows Task Scheduler executes tasks in a non-interactive session.
 Non-interactive Windows sessions have a significantly smaller desktop heap than interactive (console) sessions.
 The default desktop heap for non-interactive sessions is 768 KB, compared to 20480 KB for interactive sessions (By default, based on Windows 11 64 bit).

 When the program is invoked repeatedly throughout the day, the non-interactive desktop heap becomes exhausted.
-At that point, `run.exe` cannot allocate the memory required to initialise the runtime, and exits with RTS 105.
+At that point, the runtime cannot allocate the memory required to initialize, and exits with RTS 105.
 Interactive console sessions draw from a separate heap and are therefore unaffected.

 Increase the desktop heap size for non-interactive sessions by modifying the following registry value: